Why Forecast Accuracy Still Fails Most Enterprises

-Why forecasting accuracy matters in supply chains
+Why forecasting accuracy matters in supply chain Management?

 Forecast accuracy determines how effectively supply chains can plan, produce, and deliver the right products at the right time.
 When accuracy is high, procurement, production, and logistics flow smoothly – minimizing waste and optimizing cash flow.
 AI-powered demand planning software does just that.
 It enables highly accurate forecasts and real-time insights that help operations and finance teams make faster, more informed decisions.